Frequently Asked Questions (FAQs)

 Will I need to have another surgery?

 This is your decision to discuss with your doctor.
 We always recommend anyone undergoing surgery to get a second opinion from another doctor.
-Some of our clients have elected to not undergo another surgery and others have had no relief of symptoms after surgery.
+Some of our clients have elected to not undergo another surgery and others have undergone removal or revision surgery and had no relief of symptoms after surgery.

 How is your firm qualified to represent me?